How to Extract Followers from Any Twitter Account for Lead Gen

 Scoring Extracted Leads

 Not all matching leads are equal.
-Create a simple scoring system:
+A manual scoring system might look like this:

 | Criteria | Points |